STM32CubeProgrammer

 ./SetupSTM32CubeProgrammer-2.4.0.linux

 Add the STM32CubeProgrammer binary path to your PATH environment variable.
-So append the ~/.bashrc with:
+So append the ~/.bashrc

 export PATH=$HOME/STM32MPU_workspace/STM32MPU-Tools/STM32CubeProgrammer-2.4.0/bin:$PATH

-After this re-source ~/.bashrc:
+After this re-source ~/.bashrc

 source ~/.bashrc